Risk | Vulnerability

 Should business owners from marginalized communities call the police to report a crime?

-First of all, I just want to state that the majority of police interactions and responses with all members of the public are overall favorable.
+First of all, I want to state that the majority of police interactions and responses with all members of the public are overall favorable.
 Police have thousands of interactions on a daily basis with a wide range of people of varying demographics that go unnoticed and unheralded.
-Though negative incidents have been widely publicized in the media and communities, please remember there are so many unpublished events where police have saved people, solved crimes, and prevented castrophies.
+Though negative incidents have been widely publicized in the media, please remember there are many unpublished events where police have saved people, solved crimes, and prevented catastrophes.

 If I’m wary of the police, what can I do?

 Don’t wait until a crime occurs to contact law enforcement.
 In fact, do it now, before an incident happens.
 Get to know the officers in your area, the department, and their protocols for responding to an incident.
-If you’re concerned about the police who might be responding to your location, get to know their superiors, so you know who to call if there is a problem with the police.
+If you’re concerned about the police who might be responding to your location, get to know their superiors as well as your local representatives, so you know who to call if there is a problem with the police.
 If you have a concern, mention it.

 The burden of building these relationships should not just fall on you.
 Police departments should also be proactive when it comes to meeting the business owners in a community.
 Sometimes, police departments hold town halls and trainings.
 If yours does not, then gather other business owners and tell the police department you’d like a town hall to address concerns of prejudice in the police department or other issues.